 In-house monitoring centre

-The cost of a personal alarm service is usually no more £450 per year.
-Reliable personal alarms services will explain their pricing clearly, breaking down each payment.
+The cost of a personal alarm service is usually no more than £450 per year.
+Reliable personal alarm providers will explain their pricing clearly, breaking down each payment.
 Most personal alarm services ask for a one-off payment upfront.
 This covers the delivery and registration of your device.

-Once your device is set up, you will be given the option to pay for your 24-hour monitoring.
+Once your device is set up, you will be given the options to pay for your 24-hour monitoring.
 You can pay for this in one go (usually the full contract period), annually or in smaller monthly instalments.
 Whichever is easiest for you and the individual who’s having their homecare independent living needs met.

 VAT is a sales tax added to goods and services sold in the UK.
-It is taxed at 20%.
-Products that are used by people with disabilities or those with long-term health conditions are sometimes exempt.
+It is taxed at 20 per cent.
+Products and services that are sold to people with disabilities or those with long-term health conditions are sometimes exempt.

-When shopping online, be sure to look for prices that exclude VAT if you or your relative qualifies .
+When shopping online, be sure to look for elderly personal alarms that exclude VAT if you or your relative qualifies .
 A quality service provider will advertise these lower prices.

 To qualify for VAT exemption, you must either:

-- a condition that is regularly treated by a medical professional,
+- Be diagnosed with a condition that is regularly treated by a medical professional